wp-plugins/admin-stylur/README.txt

 == Description ==

 Customize your WordPress Dashboard and admin login via a single CSS file that can be edited right from your dashboard.
-Read more about the customization of your admin via the WordPress Codex(http://codex.wordpress.org/Creating_Admin_Themes).
+Read more about the customization of your admin via the <a href="http://codex.wordpress.org/Creating_Admin_Themes">WordPress Codex</a>.
 Features include setting the login image to the URL of your blogsetting and setting the title attribute to your blog's name.
 Also provided is a logo uploader (found under the “Appearance” dashboard menu item) to swap the default WordPress logo on all login screens.

 NOTE:
 Layout uses [flexbox](http://caniuse.com/#search=flexbox).
 Error messages use [transforms](http://caniuse.com/#search=transforms), [transitions](http://caniuse.com/#search=transitions) and [animations](http://caniuse.com/#search=animations).
 Vendor prefixes supplied where required.
 Consider yourself warned.